sendjainabhi/greenplum_healthcheck/README.md

-## Deployment Instructions
+## Greenplum Healthcheck: Deployment Guide

-We recommend executing the GP Health check script in restrictive mode during off hours.
-This is because certain tests, such as `gpcheckcat` and functions like `gp_size_of_table_disk`, may take longer to execute in production.
+It is recommended to run the Greenplum Healthcheck script in a restrictive mode and during off-peak hours.
+This approach is advised because certain operations, such as `gpcheckcat` and functions like `gp_size_of_table_disk`, can be time-consuming, especially in a production environment.

-### Prerequisite
+### Prerequisites

+Ensure you have the following information ready:
+- The Greenplum Port Number.
-- Keep the Greenplum Port Number and the full path to the GP Hosts file ready.
+- The full file path to the GP Hosts file.

-### Instructions
+### Execution Instructions
+Perform the following steps on your Greenplum coordination host:

-- Log in to your Greenplum environment as the `gpadmin` user.
+- Log In: Log in to your Greenplum environment using the `gpadmin` user.

-- Clone the Git repository `https://github.com/sendjainabhi/greenplum_healthcheck.git`.
+- Clone the Git repository `https://github.com/sendjainabhi/greenplum_healthcheck.git`

-- Copy the `/scripts/gp_healthcheck.sh` script into your Greenplum coordination host’s `/home/gpadmin/` directory.
+- Copy the `/scripts/gp_healthcheck_html.sh` script into your Greenplum coordination host’s `/home/gpadmin/` directory.

-- Assign the script with the `chmod +x gp7_healthcheck.sh` permission.
+- Set Permissions: Assign execute permission to the script: `chmod +x gp_healthcheck_html.sh`

-- Execute the `gp_healthcheck.sh` script and wait for the process to complete, generating the log file `gp_health_check_<timestamp>.log`.
+- Execute: Run the script: gp_healthcheck.sh.
+Wait for the process to finish.
+This will generate a log file named `gp_healthcheck_report_<timestamp>.html`

-- Inspect the log file for any confidential information before sending it to the Tanzu account team.
+- Review and Share: Inspect the generated report file for any confidential information before submitting it to the Tanzu account team.
+- Send the file to the Tanzu account team for review